gugajazz/Sine_messaging/README.md

 A website that uses javascript's web apis to send and receive data wirelessly between devices using only sound (At inaudible frequencies by default).\
 Regarding the front-end it was built using the React library.

+# How to use it
+Navigate to https://gugajazz.github.io/sine_messaging_react on a chromium based browser and continue reading.

 # How it works
 The text is converted to binary using Utf-8.\
 Using a AudioContext oscilator it generates and transmits through the speakers a sine wave of a specified frequency for some pre-determined milliseconds.\